forwardemail/forwardemail.net/app/views/faq/index.md

 7. eM Client will test the connection.
 Once it passes, click **Next**.
 8. Enter your name and choose an account name.
 9. Click **Finish**.

+### Do you offer a webmail client

+Yes.
+Our official, open-source webmail client is available at <a href="https://mail.forwardemail.net" target="_blank" rel="noopener noreferrer">mail.forwardemail.net</a> &mdash; no installation required, just log in from any browser using an alias address and its generated password (the same credentials used for IMAP, SMTP, and POP3).

+It launched in February 2026 and also supports [CalDAV Scheduling Extensions (RFC 6638)](https://www.rfc-editor.org/rfc/rfc6638.html), [DANE/TLSA (RFC 6698)](https://en.wikipedia.org/wiki/DNS-based_Authentication_of_Named_Entities), and [Domain Connect](https://domainconnect.org) for 1-click DNS setup, with real-time push notifications for IMAP, CalDAV, and CardDAV delivered over WebSockets.

+The source code is fully open-source and available on GitHub at <a href="https://github.com/forwardemail/mail.forwardemail.net" target="_blank" rel="noopener noreferrer">github.com/forwardemail/mail.forwardemail.net</a>.

+### Do you have desktop and mobile apps

+Yes.
+Native apps are available for desktop and mobile, built from the same open-source project as our webmail client, and can all be downloaded from our <a href="/download" target="_blank" rel="noopener noreferrer">download page</a>:

+* **Desktop**: macOS (Apple Silicon and Intel), Windows (x64 and ARM64, as either an `.exe` or `.msi` installer), and Linux (AppImage, `.deb`, `.rpm`, and Snap &mdash; each for x64 and ARM64).
+* **Mobile**: Android (APK, with an alternate F-Droid build) and iOS.

+All release builds are published on GitHub at <a href="https://github.com/forwardemail/mail.forwardemail.net/releases" target="_blank" rel="noopener noreferrer">github.com/forwardemail/mail.forwardemail.net/releases</a>, and the download page lets you verify release checksums against `SHA256SUMS.txt`.

 ### Mobile Devices